How to Manage Users on a Dedicated Server?

 Note: The command userdel is, in most flavors of linux, aliased from the deluser command which means that userdel is executed whenever deluser is entered.

-When You Can’t Delete a User
+When You Can’t Delete a User on dedicated server

 Unless you specify the -f option, covered in the section following this, below, then whenever you try to delete a user, it can fail due to certain causes such as: